wonkihwang/EQWorks/README.md

 ### Note

 Implemented rate limiting(rate-limiting.js) using Redis.
+I made it by referring to other solutions on the internet.
 However, Redis does not work on Heroku (or I couldn't find the solution), so I commented the codes.
-Also, I am not sure it works properly on my local server.
+Also, I get the idea but I do not understand it perfectly.

 ### The reason why I skipped the portion